-This course prepares students for the national examination in Radiography, which is given by the American Registry of Radiologic Technologists, to graduates of a JRCERT and/or regionally accredited program in Radiography.
-Review of the five categories specific to the exam are presented and students are tested in each category.
-Several composite exams, that simulate the ARRT exam, are also included.
-Content areas include Radiation Protection, Equipment Operation and Maintenance, Image Production and Evaluation, Radiographic Procedures, and Patient Care and Management.
+This course prepares students for the national certification examination in Radiography, which is given by the American Registry of Radiologic Technologists (ARRT), to graduates of a Joint Review Committee on Education in Radiologic Technology and/or regionally accredited programs in Radiography.
+Students will learn review strategies for the five content categories specific to the exam.
+Upon successful course completion students will be able to sit for the ARRT Radiography certification exam.